Qara Yusuf: The Timurid Invasion

 The Timurids began another campaign in 1400 and defeated both the Qara Qoyunlu and the Jalayirids.
-Qara Yusuf and Sultan Ahmed Jalayir both fled and took refuge with the Mamelukes first, then Ottoman Sultan Bayezid I. In 1402 they returned together with an army.
+Qara Yusuf and Sultan Ahmed Jalayir both fled and took refuge with the Mamluks first, then Ottoman Sultan Bayezid I. In 1402 they returned to Mesopotamia together with an army following the Battle of Ankara.
 However, once they had retaken control of Baghdad they quarreled, and Qara Yusuf expelled Sultan Ahmed Jalayir from the city.
 Sultan Ahmed Jalayir took refuge with the Nasir-ad-Din Faraj the Sultan of Mamluk Egypt, but he imprisoned him out of fear of Timur.
-In 1403 the Timurids defeated Qara Yusuf at the Battle of Algami Canal and drove him out of Baghdad again, also killing his brother Yar Ali which made him to seek asylum in Damascus, which was then ruled by Mamelukes.
+In 1403 the Timurids defeated Qara Yusuf at the Battle of Algami Canal and drove him out of Baghdad again, also killing his brother Yar Ali which made him to seek asylum in Damascus, which was then ruled by Mamluk Egypt.

 Soon they were both imprisoned on the order of Nasir-ad-Din Faraj.
 Together in prison, the two leaders renewed their friendship, making an agreement that Sultan Ahmed Jalayir should keep Baghdad while Qara Yusuf would have Azerbaijan.
 Ahmad also adopted his son Pirbudag.
 When Timur died in 1405 Nasir-ad-Din Faraj released them both.
-However, according to Faruk Sümer, they were released on the orders of rebellious wali of Damascus – Sheykh Mahmud.
+However, according to Faruk Sümer, they were released on the orders of the rebellious wali of Damascus – Shaykh Mahmud.

-Qara Yusuf, having returned from exile in Egypt and went back to Anatolia.
-He forced Timur's governor in Van Izzaddin Shir to submit, while capturing Altamış, another viceroy set up by Timur and sending him to Barquq.
+Qara Yusuf, having returned from exile in Mamluk Egypt and went back to Anatolia.
+He forced Timur's governor in Van Izzaddin Shir to submit, while capturing Altamış, another viceroy set up by Timur and sending him to Barquq's court in Cairo.
 He later moved on to Azerbaijan.
 He defeated the Timurid Abu Bakr at the Battle of Nakhchivan on 14 October 1406 and reoccupied Tabriz.
 In 1407 he raided Georgia, took 15,000 prisoners and killed Giorgi VII.
 Abu Bakr and his father Miran Shah tried to recapture Azerbaijan, but on 20 April 1408, Qara Yusuf inflicted a decisive defeat on them at the Battle of Sardrud in which Miran Shah was killed.
 This battle, one of the most important in the history of the Orient, nullified the results of Timur's conquests in the West.

-In 1409 fall, he entered Tabriz and sent a raiding party to Shirvan, especially Shaki, which was fruitless.
-Another invasion force was sent to capture Sultaniyya and Qazvin under command of Bistam Beg.
-Same year, he marched to Anatolia and deposed Salih Şihabeddin Ahmed, thus ending Mardin branch of Artuqids.
-Instead he was married to a daughter of Yusuf and sent to govern Mosul.
+In 1409 he entered Tabriz and sent a raiding party to Shirvan, especially Shaki, which was fruitless.
+Another invasion force was sent to capture Sultaniyya and Qazvin under the command of Rustam Beg.
+The same year, he marched to Anatolia and deposed Salih Şihabeddin Ahmed (thus ending the Mardin branch of the Artuqids in northern Mesopotamia), who was then married to a daughter of Yusuf and sent to govern Mosul.